 They won’t be little forever

 You probably hear this all the time: “They’ll grow out of it” or “One day they won’t be so little anymore.”
-As cliche as it may sound, you know it’s true.
+As clichéd as it may sound, you know it’s true.
 Terrible twos are FRUSTRATING, but like all phases, this too shall pass.
-Next time you’re ready to yell, remember that it was only two years ago you gave birth, that it was only yesterday that they stopped breastfeeding, and just a few months since they started saying “Mummy.”
+Next time you’re ready to yell, remember that it was only two years ago since you gave birth, it was only yesterday that they stopped breastfeeding, and just a few months since they started saying “Mummy.”

 Turn that frown upside down